-The eVA transaction fee will be assessed approximately 30 days after each purchase order is issued.
-Any adjustments (increases/decreases) will be handled through eVA change orders.
+The specified vendor transaction fee will be invoiced, by the Commonwealth of Virginia Department of General Services, approximately 30 days after the corresponding purchase order is issued and payable 30 days after the invoice date.
+Any adjustments (increases/decreases) will be handled through purchase order changes.

-Internet electronic procurement solution, website portal www.eva.virginia.gov, streamlines and automates government purchasing activities in the Commonwealth.
+The eVA internet electronic procurement solution, website portal www.eva.virginia.gov, streamlines and automates government purchasing activities in the Commonwealth.
 The portal is the gateway for vendors to conduct business with state agencies and public bodies.